devvictrix/py-pixel-bot/docs/adrs/ADR-004-Rules-Engine-Design-for-Conditional-Logic.md

 ## Context and Problem Statement

-The tool's core functionality relies on a "Rules Engine" that evaluates conditions based on visual analysis and triggers actions ("IF `visual_condition(s)` MET for `region(s)`, THEN PERFORM `action_sequence`.").
+The tool's (Mark-I) core functionality relies on a "Rules Engine" that evaluates conditions based on visual analysis and triggers actions ("IF `visual_condition(s)` MET for `region(s)`, THEN PERFORM `action_sequence`.").
 We need a clear, extensible, and configurable way to define these rules.

 The design should consider:
 *   How conditions are expressed (e.g., color match, template found, text present, dominant color).